NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 Note that this could be a good idea to create `_open_gripper` and `_close_gripper` methods to make the code more readable.

+> 💡 Tip : You can try to call the `_tool_cmd` method to open and close the gripper and see if it works.

 ### My MoveIt2 implementation